MattKetmo/stone/README.md

 - Packages replacement have strange behaviour.
 For instance, if you've mirror "symfony/symfony", then requiring "symfony/console" will fetch "symfony/symfony" (and all its dependencies) instead of just the "subtree"

+- For now, it's totally indifferent to the dependences between packages, so it will **only** download the requires of your composer.
+You can have a `dummy.json` file inside your `~/.composer` folder and put all the packages you want to mirror